 The time-scale for completing an application continues to vary significantly from one case to another as a result of the extensive documentation which must be exchanged between both jurisdictions in order to allow an application to be fully considered.
-My Department continues to make every effort to ensure that each application is processed as promptly as possible and I am confident this will continue in 2018.
+My Department continues to make every effort to ensure that each application is processed as promptly as possible and I am confident this will continue in 2022.
+My officials will also continue to examine legal judgements relating to the transfer of prisoners from other jurisdictions to determine the legislative and administrative changes required to allow for the processing of all applications.